Engineering and Construction Claims Analysis

 Phase I: Project Orientation, Preliminary Document Review, and Work Plan Development

 During Phase I, we first review any pleadings, statements of claim or defense, contractor claims, and owner defenses and counterclaims.
-We then perform a preliminary review of the relevant project documents prepared prior to and during the execution of the project.
+We then perform a preliminary review of relevant project documents prepared prior to and during project execution.

 Phase II: Document Database Development and Preliminary Analysis

-During Phase II, we perform tasks required by our client as part of the arbitration/litigation schedule.
-In addition, other potential Phase II tasks include, but are not limited to, developing a document database, analyzing contract(s), reviewing invitations to bid, job instructions, and proposals, reviewing drawings and specifications, analyzing change orders, identifying, organizing, and reviewing cost data, developing macro analyses for man-hour variance, quantity variance, labor productivity, and cost variance, and evaluating and selecting schedule analysis methodology options.
+During Phase II, we perform tasks that our client requires as part of an arbitration or litigation schedule.
+In addition, other potential Phase II tasks include, but are not limited to, developing a document database, analyzing contract(s), reviewing invitations to bid, job instructions, procedures, and proposals, reviewing drawings and specifications, analyzing change orders, identifying, organizing, and reviewing cost data, developing macro analyses for man-hour variance, quantity variance, labor productivity, and cost variance, and evaluating and selecting schedule delay analysis methodology options.

-After performing a preliminary analysis of the documentation and technical, schedule, and cost issues, we subsequently perform a detailed analysis that supports opinions expressed in our expert reports.
-The tasks we perform during Phase III are definitive analyses that substantiate the preliminary findings, but they may be tailored to the needs of our client, the actual scope of work and opinions required, and the deadlines of the arbitration/litigation.
+After our preliminary analysis of documentation and technical, schedule, and cost issues, we perform detailed analyses that support the opinions we express in our expert reports.
+The tasks we perform during Phase III are definitive analyses that substantiate preliminary findings.
+We tailor them to our client’s needs, the actual scope of work and opinions required, and arbitration or litigation deadlines.

 Phase IV: Report Preparation

-The work products resulting from our detailed analyses may take many forms, including but not limited to claims/requests for equitable contract adjustments, reports supporting the defendant’s positions against claims, PowerPoint presentations, or expert reports.
-One or more expert reports may be required for arbitration or litigation.
-Rebuttal reports may also be required to critique the reports of other experts.
+The work products resulting from our detailed analyses may take many forms, including but not limited to claims or requests for equitable contract adjustments, reports supporting the defendant’s positions against claims, PowerPoint presentations, or expert reports.
+Arbitration or litigation may require one or more expert reports, plus rebuttal reports to critique other experts’ reports, and joint expert reports.

-In addition, some arbitrations require that opposing experts meet to attempt to narrow the issues.
-Reports may be required to document this effort.
-For each claim document, presentation, or expert report, our work plan is to: (a) prepare Draft Claims Documents/Presentations/Reports; (b) review with the client our Draft Claim Documents/Presentations/Reports; and (c) prepare Final Claim Documents/Presentations/Reports.
+Some arbitrations also require that opposing experts meet to attempt to narrow the issues and document this effort in reports.
+For each claim document, presentation, or expert report, our work plan is to: (a) prepare draft claim documents, presentations, or reports; (b) review our draft claim documents, presentations, or reports with the client; and (c) prepare final claim documents, presentations, or reports.

-For arbitration or litigation, expert testimony may be required.
-This work may include preparing for and providing expert testimony at depositions and providing arbitration/litigation expert testimony and support throughout a project as required.
+If arbitration or litigation requires expert testimony, our work may include preparing for testimony, providing expert testimony at depositions, and providing arbitration and/or litigation expert testimony and support throughout a hearings or trial as required.

-Other tasks that our clients may request us to perform during arbitration or court proceedings include but are not limited to: assisting with drafting Requests for Arbitration, detailed Memorials/Statements of Claim for Arbitration, Responses, and Counterclaims; assisting with settlement negotiations; preparing presentations for use at mediations; assisting with developing document requests and interrogatories from opposing parties, and deposition questions for opposing witnesses; preparing witness statements; and preparing graphics for technical issues and/or presentations.
+Other tasks that our clients may request us to perform during arbitration or court proceedings include but are not limited to: assisting with drafting requests for arbitration, detailed memorials and statements of claim for arbitration, responses, and counterclaims; assisting with settlement negotiations; preparing presentations for use at mediations; assisting with developing document requests and interrogatories from opposing parties and deposition questions for opposing witnesses; preparing witness statements; and preparing graphics for technical issues and/or presentations.

 Construction Claims Methodology